-- Options for autodoc ----------------------------------------------------

 This is not implemented for read-only and non-blocking streams.

-property mtime#
+- property mtime#

 Last modification time read from stream, or None

-read(size=-1)#
+- read(size=-1)#

 Read and return up to n bytes.

-If the argument is positive, and the underlying raw stream is not ‘interactive’, multiple raw reads may be issued to satisfy the byte count (unless EOF is reached first).
-But for interactive raw streams (as well as sockets and pipes), at most one raw read will be issued, and a short result does not imply that EOF is imminent.
+If the size argument is positive, and the underlying raw stream is not ‘interactive’, multiple raw reads may be issued to satisfy the byte count (unless EOF is reached first).
+However, for interactive raw streams (as well as sockets and pipes), at most one raw read will be issued, and a short result does not imply that EOF is imminent.

-Returns an empty bytes object on EOF.
+Return an empty bytes object on EOF.

-Returns None if the underlying raw stream was open in non-blocking mode and no data is available at the moment.
+Return None if the underlying raw stream was open in non-blocking mode and no data is available at the moment.

-read1(size=-1)#
+- read1(size=-1)#

 Implements BufferedIOBase.read1()